Chronic Obstructive Pulmonary Disease, or COPD

 - Frequent lung infections that are difficult to treat

 “Pathophysiology of chronic obstructive pulmonary disease – Treatments”

 Although there is no cure for COPD and doctors have not yet figured out how to reverse the damage, the symptoms can be managed.
 Lifestyle changes coupled with treatment allow most people to live a productive life.
 Treatment options include:

-Bronchodilators—Short acting Beta 2 agonists: These are fast-acting inhalers that open up the air passages and make breathing easier.
+Bronchodilators—Short-acting Beta 2 agonists: These are fast-acting inhalers that open up the air passages and make breathing easier.
 They are designed for “instant relief” but the effects are short-lived.
-Side effects include headache, muscle cramps, shakiness, rapid heartbeat, insomnia and irritability.
+Side effects include a headache, muscle cramps, shakiness, rapid heartbeat, insomnia, and irritability.

 - Oral medications

 COPD cannot be cured or reversed, but it can be prevented.
 If you are a smoker, stopping now will help to decrease your chances of getting COPD, and if you already have it, stopping smoking will help to lessen your symptoms and increase the chances of successful treatment.Tags: asthma, chronic lung disease, chronic pulmonary disease